toddmoy/robot-tourist/README.md

-# Robot Tourist
+# 🤖 Robot Tourist

-Automatically takes screenshots of the URLs you provide.
+Robotically takes screenshots of the URLs you provide.

 ## Usage